DN-debug/peux-os-sitebuild/src/pages/twms.md

         image: images/scrot_sdorfehs-2021-10-20_000.png
       - title: SWAY
         content: >
-          Sway and Wayfire are the wayland compositors that comes with SwayWM and WayfireWM respectively.
-Though the WayfireWM is not a TWM, rather a FWM, yet the configuration is very much compatible with SwayWM.
-          Tthis version of Peux OS TWM comes with both of these wayland sessions.

-          *\[The above screenshot is from Peux OS Sway.]*
+          Sway is a wayland compositor based of off wlroots and comes with SwayWM.
+Sway is a drop-in replacement for the i3 window manager for X11 ( which is why I call it a port of i3WM to Wayland ). i3WM's configuration is compatible with Sway
         actions:
           - label: SourceForge
             url: lorem-ipsum